miker704/Strife/patch_V5_notes.md

     - Added Monsters profile effect item cards to the the shop page.
     - Added Monsters Beamchop avatar decoration item card to the the shop page.
     - Added Monsters Stinkums avatar decoration item card to the the shop page.
+    - Added Monsters Chuck avatar decoration item card to the the shop page.